Hook Grip vs Mixed Grip: The Real Reason You Should Switch (ASAP)

 Advantages & Disadvantages of Hook Grip vs Mixed Grip

-As with anything, there are pros and cons to in the hook grip vs mixed grip debate and the reason for this largely depends on what the athlete’s goals are.
+As with anything, there are pros and cons to in the hook vs mixed grip debate and the reason for this largely depends on what the athlete’s goals are.

 Mixed Grip Deadlifts